gsoulie/Mobile-App-Development/ionic-2.md

 [link : Understanding Pipe](http://mcgivery.com/understanding-ionic-2-pipe/)

-**@Pipe** (replaced by @Component in Beta 8) allows you to create your own custom pipes to filter data that is displayed to the user, which can be very handy.
+**@Pipe** allows you to create your own custom pipes to filter data that is displayed to the user, which can be very handy.
 The decorator might look something like this:
 ```
-@Component({
+@Pipe({
   name: 'myPipe'
 })
 ```